Nidhijj/gitdemo/README.md

 # gitdemo
-this is the demo of git
+this is the demo of git  demo by nidhi